Kimberley Ports Authority governing body is a board of five directors appointed by and responsible to the Minister for

 Mr Larsen was appointed to the Board on 1 July 2019 and his current term expires on 30 June 2022.

 Paul has experience as a senior executive in the transport and infrastructure industries having been the CEO and a director of Arc Infrastructure for 12 years between 2007 and 2019.

-Paul sits on the board of Centurion Transport, Perron Group and Youth Focus, an independent West Australian not-for-profit working to reduce youth suicide.
-In 2017, 2018 and 2019 Paul took part in the Hawaiian Ride for Youth spending five days riding 700 kilometres from Albany to Perth to raise money for the important work Youth Focus undertakes in preventing youth suicide.
+Paul is on the board of Centurion Transport, Perron Group and Youth Focus, an independent West Australian not-for-profit working to reduce youth suicide.
+In 2017, 2018 ,2019, 2020 and 2021 Paul took part in the Hawaiian Ride for Youth spending five days riding 700 kilometres from Albany to Perth to raise money for the important work Youth Focus undertakes in preventing youth suicide.

 The Kimberley Ports Authority Board of Directors hold regular full board meetings with two reporting sub Committees being the: